 Aaron comes from Indianapolis, Indiana where he spent most of his high school years closely involved with music.
-During his time at IU earning a bachelor’s degree in Psychology, Aaron continued to pursue his musical interests by working as a music educator various high school bands in the Indianapolis area.
+During his time at IU earning a bachelor’s degree in Psychology, Aaron continued to pursue his musical interests by working as a music educator various high school marching bands in the Indianapolis area.
 His work with his music students inspired him to pursue a career where he could help students full-time.
 Now a graduate student, Aaron is working on his degree in Counseling to become a professional Career Coach.
 To stay close to the arts, Aaron also volunteers time with the Office of Entrepreneurship and Career Development within the Jacob’s School of Music.
 In his spare time, Aaron enjoys playing saxophone, guitar, video games, and occasionally skateboarding.

 Randi is a proud product of Pittsburgh, Pennsylvania.
 She received her undergraduate degree in music education with a concentration in trombone and subsequently taught music at various schools in Texas, Pennsylvania, and Minnesota.
-She then shifted gears by completing her master’s degree in Higher Education Administration at Boston College while also working full-time in fundraising and with the Boston College Bands.
+She then shifted gears by completing her master’s degree in Higher Education Administration at Boston College while also working full-time in fundraising and then with the Boston College Bands.
 After settling in Bloomington in 2012 (and vowing never to move again), she worked in a research center in the School of Education at IU.
 She is extremely excited to work with students on their career development in the Walter Center for Career Achievement.
 In her free time, Randi likes to run, cook, and spend time with her family.

 Senior Academic Advisor & Career Coach